jasdips/rdap-rpki/draft-jasdips-regext-rdap-rpki.md

         },
         ...
       ]
-    }
+    },
+    ...
   ]
 }
 ```

 ## Reverse Search

-Per [@!RFC9536, section 2], if a server receives a reverse search query with a searchable resource type of "ips", a
+Per [@!RFC9536, section 2], if a server receives a reverse search query with a searchable resource type of "ips"
-related resource type of "rpkiRoa", and a ROA property of "originAutnum" or "startAddress", then the reverse search will
+([@!I-D.ietf-regext-rdap-rir-search, section 5]), a related resource type of "rpkiRoa", and a ROA property of
-be performed on the IP network objects from its data store.
+"originAutnum" or "startAddress", then the reverse search will be performed on the IP network objects from its data
+store.

 (#reverse_search_registry) and (#reverse_search_mapping_registry) include requests to register new entries for IP
 network searches in the RDAP Reverse Search and RDAP Reverse Search Mapping IANA registries when the related resource